Treating Behavioral Health Patients in Non-Behavioral Health Settings

 - Informed Consent: Develop a written informed consent policy that:

-- Describes circumstances that would allow for exceptions to obtaining informed consent, e.g., situations involving threat of harm to self or others.
+- Describes circumstances that would allow for exceptions to obtaining informed consent, e.g., situations involving a threat of harm to self or others.

 - Outline when a surrogate decision-maker may give informed consent.